-7 Easy-to-Follow Tips to Optimize Images for WordPress
+How to Optimize Images for WordPress (7 Easy Ways)

 Well-optimized images can keep your readers engaged, enhance user experience, and even drive more organic traffic.
 On the other hand, using unoptimized images can slow down your website speed.
 This can affect your search engine ranking as well.